Nasos Iliopoulos

-Nasos (Athanasios) Iliopoulos (born in Athens on 20 December 1983) is a Greek politician.
+Nasos (Athanasios) Iliopoulos (born in Athens on 20 December 1983) is a Greek politician from New Left.
 He has served as a Deputy Minister for Labour, Social Insurance and Social Solidarity.

 Early life and education

 He was born on 20 December 1983 in Athens.
-He studied at the computer department of Athens University of Economics and Business and has completed his post-graduate studies at the department of Political Science and History of Panteio University, in which he is a potential doctor.
+He studied at the computer department of Athens University of Economics and Business and has completed his post-graduate studies at the department of Political Science and History of Panteio University, in which he is a PhD candidate.
 He has worked in private education and has collaborated with the Rosa Luxembourg foundation.

 Political career

 In 2002 he joined SYN Youth and from 2010 until 2013 served as the Secretary of its Central Committee.
 He is a member of the Central Committee of SYRIZA and used to be a member of the Political Secretariat of the party.

 In 2014 he was elected as a regional councilor for Central Attica with Rena Dourou's combination "Power of Life".
 In the January 2015 Greek legislative election, he stood as a candidate in Athens A with SYRIZA, failing to get elected.